-Key Performance Indicators 2017/18
+Key Performance Indicators 2018/19

-- 1. Meet recruitment targets for all sectors of Group provision, as agreed through a market-led business planning and budget building process. - 2.
-Achieve outstanding/good judgments for each set of Learning Area observations in the Learning Area Review QA process. - 3.
-Achievement rate in top decile nationally for each qualification type and all types of provision, including 16-18, adults and apprenticeships. - 4.
-Achieve overall satisfaction rating of 95% for all stakeholder groups (students, employers, parents) and all Learning Areas. - 5.
-Meet contribution targets for all sectors of Group provision-mean 55%.
+Key performance indicator 2018/19 performance 1 Meet recruitment targets for all sectors of Group provision, as agreed through a market-led business planning and budget building process.
+BAC: All types of provision within +/- 2% of target SWDT: Some recruitment targets not achieved 2 All teachers provide a consistently high quality of education.
+The vast majority of teaching is good or better 3 Achievement rate in top decile nationally for each qualification type and all types of provision, including 16-18, adults and apprenticeships.
+16-18: 89.5% (excluding maths and English) Adult: 94.0% Apprenticeships - overall and timely achievement rates above national averages 4 Achieve overall satisfaction rating of 90% for all stakeholder groups (students, employers, parents/carers, staff).
+All students: 95% Parents/carers: 96% HE NSS survey: 86.5% Employers: 88% Staff: 86% 5 Meet contribution targets for all sectors of Group provision- mean 55%. • 55% 6 Return a minimum of 2% surplus on income excluding pensions adjustments • 1.9%